Group human resource development・Realization of diverse, flexible work styles

 Supporting physical and mental health

-Suzuken, Sanki, ASTIS, Shoyaku, Suzuken Iwate, S.D.Logi, Sanwa Kagaku Kenkyusho and Suzuken Business Associe Co., Ltd., and the Suzuken Health Insurance Society were all designated by the Japanese Ministry of Economy, Trade and Industry as Certified Health & Productivity Management Organizations.
+Suzuken, Sanki, ASTIS, Shoyaku, Suzuken Okinawa Yakuhin, Nakano Yakuhin, Suzuken Iwate, S.D.Logi, Sanwa Kagaku Kenkyusho and Suzuken Business Associe Co., Ltd., and the Suzuken Health Insurance Society were all designated by the Japanese Ministry of Economy, Trade and Industry as Certified Health & Productivity Management Organizations.

-The CEOs of Suzuken, Sanki, ASTIS, Shoyaku, Suzuken Iwate, S.D.Logi and Sanwa Kagaku Kenkyusho declare the Health & Productivity Management, and the organization specialized in the promotion of the healthy management has been established at each of the companies.
+The CEOs of Suzuken, Sanki, ASTIS, Shoyaku, Suzuken Okinawa Yakuhin, Nakano Yakuhin, Suzuken Iwate, S.D.Logi and Sanwa Kagaku Kenkyusho declare the Health & Productivity Management, and the organization specialized in the promotion of the healthy management has been established at each of the companies.

-As a result of these efforts, Suzuken, S.D.Logi, and Suzuken Health Insurance Society have been designated as Certified Health & Productivity Management Organizations for six consecutive years since 2020, Sanki for four consecutive years since 2022, Shoyaku for three consecutive years since 2023, ASTIS, and Sanwa Kagaku Kenkyusho for two consecutive years since 2024 , and Suzuken Iwate, and Suzuken Business Associe for the first time for 2025.
+As a result of these efforts, Suzuken, S.D.Logi, and Suzuken Health Insurance Society have been designated as Certified Health & Productivity Management Organizations for seven consecutive years since 2020, Sanki for five consecutive years since 2022, Shoyaku for four consecutive years since 2023, ASTIS, and Sanwa Kagaku Kenkyusho for three consecutive years since 2024 , and Suzuken Iwate, and Suzuken Business Associe for two consecutive years since 2025 , and Suzuken Okinawa Yakuhin, and Nakano Yakuhin for the first time for 2026.

 Regarding the mental health of our employees, Suzuken entrusts an external company specializing in the field to perform regular stress checks and has put in place a system in which employees can receive counseling by specialists.